Jeffrey Schwarz: Early life

+Career

 Schwarz spent the late 1990s working in the low budget feature world, editing movies and trailers for directors such as Gary Graver, Fred Olen Ray and David DeCoteau.
 In 1998, Schwarz was hired to edit a documentary about the making of Gus Van Sant's controversial remake of Alfred Hitchcock's Psycho.
 Psycho Path was included on the Universal Pictures Home Entertainment DVD release of Psycho, and was Schwarz's first foray into the burgeoning world of DVD bonus features, also known as value added material (VAM).

 As the DVD-Video format was introduced to the public, all the major studios began offering making-of featurettes and audio commentaries on their discs as an incentive to consumers to replace movies they already owned on VHS or laserdisc.
 Schwarz capitalized on this moment to segue into producing original bonus content, and soon became one of the leading producers in this field.

 In 2000, Schwarz founded the Los Angeles-based production house, Automat Pictures.
 Schwarz and a team of skilled producers created content for over 100 major DVD and Blu-ray studio releases, and soon expanded into the production of EPKs (electronic press kits) and original television programming.

 In 2007, Schwarz began to segue into producing independent documentary features, the first being Spine Tingler!
 The William Castle Story about legendary Hollywood showman William Castle, who specialized in producing low-budget shockers.
 It featured interviews with Castle's daughter Terry, along with John Waters, Joe Dante, John Landis, Leonard Maltin, Roger Corman, John Badham, Diane Baker, Marcel Marceau, among others.
 The film premiered at the 2007 American Film Institute's AFI Fest and was awarded the Audience Award for Best Documentary.

 In 2008, Schwarz directed the feature documentary Wrangler: Anatomy of an Icon, which focused on the life and career of porn star Jack Wrangler, who became a superstar in both the gay and straight markets before marrying singer Margaret Whiting and retiring from the porn industry.
 The film features Wrangler as well as a host of notable golden age porn figures such as Samantha Fox, Gloria Leonard, Jamie Gillis, Al Goldstein, Joe Gage, Sharon Mitchell and Candida Royalle.
 The film won a GayVN Awards in 2009 for Best Alternative Release by TLA Releasing.
 Wrangler died soon after its launch on the festival circuit in 2009.

 His next feature, Vito, focused on the life of Vito Russo, gay activist, film scholar, author and major figure in the fight against AIDS.
 The film, executive produced by Bryan Singer and produced for HBO Documentary Films, premiered at the 2011 New York Film Festival and made its television debut on HBO in July 2012.
 It received an Emmy Award for Outstanding Research at the 2013 News and Documentary Emmy Awards, as well as a GLAAD Media Award nomination for Outstanding Documentary.